 Important Camp Information:

-A discount fee of $10.00 per additional camper is offered to families with youth attending overnight camp.
+A discount fee of $10.00 per additional camper is offered to families with youth attending overnight camp who have not already been awarded Campership credits.
 Special events will have additional fees.

 The last day to register for camp is (see date above).
 Any registrations turned in after this date will incur a $20.00 per camper late fee.